 For example, you can use a hatching technique!
-You can do this with either graphite pencils, but also with inking pens.
+You can do this with either graphite pencils, but also with inking pens (here are our favourites).
 With this technique, we create shading effects by creating parallel or crossed lines.
 The closer the lines are to each other, the darker the shadows will be.

 Albrecht Dürer’s work mentioned above is a very good example!
 The shadows on his engravings are mostly done with parallel lines.

 Another fun technique that you can use is pointillism.
 The concept is very similar to hatching.
 The closer the dots are from each other, the darker is the shadow.
 If you want to capture lighter zones, then the fewer dots you’ll draw until there are no dots at all.

 Both of these exercises are very helpful.
 Not only will they teach you and help you have a better understanding of how to shade, but it also helps you feel more at ease with drawing.
 It’s the kind of exercise that will help you relax and worry less about how your lines look.

 This way, your drawings will start to look smoother and more natural!

 For example, it’s very different to use graphite pencils than inking pens.
 When using graphite, you have more control over the drawing.
 If you apply more pressure to the pencil, the darker the lines or shades will be.
 The less pressure you apply, it will become lighter.